daniverman/EShop/README.md

 port=3000
 based on express,
 the app well redirect the request to the
-routes and he will handele the main request for each sub url by two main urls:items , users and index(the main page)
+routes and he will handele the main request for each sub url by two main urls:items , users and index(the main page) here well be the main work . also ww handle the request to the data base by the class DButils like we learn in the lab.

 recomendded users for the test : daniverman